Illinois will return more than $ 1 million of overpaid real estate tax to Trump

 The district attorney filed an appeal with the Illinois Court of Appeals on July 9.
 The Illinois attorney general's office intervened on behalf of the appeal board.

-Any decision of the appellate court can be appealed to the Illinois Supreme Court, which is chaired by Burke's wife, Chief Justice Ann Burke.
+Any appeals court decision can be appealed to the Illinois Supreme Court, which is headed by Burke's wife, Chief Justice Anne Burke.

 Read also on ForumDaily: